-- 4.1.1.
-A Habitats Regulations Assessment (HRA) should act as a quality-control measure for assessing all relevant documents (plans and projects); this must include the ability to accommodate changes and re-test modifications where and when necessary (i.e. in relation to mitigating identified likely significant effects).
-Therefore the HRA process is often a rolling one with continual updates until the local plan is formally submitted to the Secretary of State.
-The HRA process should be completed before the adoption of the final version of a plan or project.
-The process includes the following key stages, which follow on from one another as needed: - evidence gathering & screening (judging Likely Significant Effects) - Appropriate Assessment & Assessment of Alternative Solutions (if needed); and - assessment where no alternative solutions exist and where adverse impacts remain (if needed). - 4.1.2.
+- 4.1.3.
+The HRA process includes the following key stages, which follow on from one another as needed: - evidence gathering & screening (judging Likely Significant Effects) - Appropriate Assessment & Assessment of Alternative Solutions (if needed); and - assessment where no alternative solutions exist and where adverse impacts remain (if needed). - 4.1.4.
 It is important to note that the Habitat Regulations Assessment (HRA) is separate from the Sustainability Appraisal.
 It has a much narrower remit and a much more strict definition of a significant effect.
 However, the HRA and SA usually take place during the same stages and clearly the conclusions of the HRA are relevant in informing the conclusions of the SA regarding biodiversity impacts.
 Both processes help to inform final policy development in the Local Plan.
 The HRA process has informed the MDC Sustainability Appraisal process as follows: - Alignment of generated options at the Issues and Options and the Preferred Option stages.
 This was to ensure that the same options were appraised by the HRA and SA and to reduce confusion and ensure efficient use of resources.
 Separate HRA and SA assessments were then conducted. - The SA screening of sites process has been used as an initial filter in assessing the potential impacts on the SAC and possible potential SPA under the SA Objective 6 (e.g. impacts from recreation, air pollution and cat predation using buffering).
 The HRA built upon this to determine likely significant effects using more detailed information. - The local plan consultation draft Sustainability Appraisal (December 2015) has been informed by the HRA.
 There are references throughout the SA report to the HRA and both Birklands & Bilhaugh SAC and Sherwood ppSPA.
-For example, paragraph 1.1.1 of the SA report discusses impacts from Policy M4 on Sherwood ppSPA and draws upon the analysis presented in this HRA report and concludes that 'As identified in the HRA, it will be necessary to undertake applicationspecific assessments when these sites are brought forward for development, in order to determine the effects more accurately and identify appropriate mitigation'.

-- 4.1.3.
-This document covers the 'Evidence Gathering & Screening' stage of the HRA process.
-This was completed to help inform the writing of policies and location of proposed development sites during preparation of the Local Plan Consultation Draft (Preferred Options) stage.
-Applying this assessment 'as early as possible' was necessary in order to identify and respond to any possible information needs or gaps and ensure policies are soundly based; in other words, that they are based on the most relevant, up-to-date and objective information available at the time of preparation. - 4.1.4.
-Figure 4.1 below summarises the steps involved in the Screening Stage.
+For example, paragraph 1.1.1 of the SA report discusses impacts from Policy M4 on Sherwood ppSPA and draws upon the analysis presented in this HRA report and concludes that 'As identified in the HRA, it will be necessary to undertake application-specific assessments when these sites are brought forward for development, in order to determine the effects more accurately and identify appropriate mitigation'. - 4.1.5.
+This document covers both the 'Evidence Gathering & Screening' stage of the HRA process and an appropriate assessment.
+This work was completed to help inform the writing of policies and location of proposed development sites during preparation of the Local Plan.
+Applying this assessment 'as early as possible' was necessary in order to identify and respond to any possible information needs or gaps and ensure policies are soundly based; in other words, that they are based on the most relevant, up-to-date and objective information available at the time of preparation.